paulmossman/easy-aws-privacy-vpn/README.md

 This solution is best suited for one-time or occassional use.
 The downsides are that:
 - it takes 6+ minutes to start the AWS backend before you can open a VPN session; and
-- you need to remember to stop the AWS backend when you're done so that it doesn't acrue costs while you're not using it.
+- you need to remember to stop the AWS backend when you're done so that it doesn't accrue costs while you're not using it.

 ## Steps